ccorcos/meteor-tracker-streams/README.md

 # Tracker Streams

 This package uses Tracker to build "observable streams" for Meteor.
 [Check out the live demo](http://tracker-streams.meteor.com).
+Also checkout the [swipe menu drawer demo](tracker-streams-menu.meteor.com).

 If you haven't heard about observable streams, then [check out this talk](https://www.youtube.com/watch?v=XRYN2xt11Ek).
 For a more hands-on introduction, check out [this interactive tutorial](http://jhusain.github.io/learnrx/).